CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

 .. warning::

-    *   If a synonym already exists with the same name, a table or view cannot be created with that name.
+    *   If a synonym already exists with the same name, a table cannot be created with that name.

 .. code-block:: sql